sugarlabs/sugar-docs/src/python-porting-guide.md

 * Check for use of binary data, especially in files, pipes, and subprocesses,

 * Check for use of _Gtk.CssProvider_, and if so ensure the _load_from_data_ function is given bytes rather than unicode strings, e.g. `b"...",

+* Check for use of _Rsvp.new_from_data_ for making images from SVG data, and if so ensure the function is given bytes rather than unicode strings,

 * Change `exec` value in `activity.info` from `sugar-activity` to `sugar-activity3`
 * Make Sugar Home View reload the bundle; by restarting Sugar or moving the bundle directory out of `~/Activities` and back again a few seconds later,